soupi/learn-haskell-blog-generator/src/05-glue/03-project.md

   [More info on different versions](https://cabal.readthedocs.io/en/3.4/file-format-changelog.html?highlight=cabal-version).
 - `name`: The name of your library and package.
 Must match with the .cabal filename.
 Usually starts with a lowercase.
 [Check if your package name is already taken on Hackage](https://hackage.haskell.org/packages/search?terms=name).
 - `version`: Some Haskell packages use [semver](https://semver.org/), most use [PvP](https://pvp.haskell.org/).
 - `license`: Most Haskell packages use [BSD-3-Clause](https://choosealicense.com/licenses/bsd-3-clause/).
 [Neil Mitchell blogged about this](https://neilmitchell.blogspot.com/2018/08/licensing-my-haskell-packages.html).
-You can find more licenses you might want to use at [choosealicense.com](https://choosealicense.com).
+You can find more licenses if you'd like at [choosealicense.com](https://choosealicense.com).
 - `extra-doc-files`: Include extra doc files here, such as `README` or `CHANGELOG`.

 Let's fill this with the metadata of our project: